-Wherever you live, the change may not be as dramatic as here in the sub-arctic, but I also doubt that every day of spring is full of greenery and flowers.
+Wherever you live, the change may not be as dramatic as here in the sub-Arctic.
+But I also doubt that every spring day is full of greenery and flowers.

 Spring, to me, is a time of change.
 And in photography, we can embrace that with our images.
 This article is full of spring landscape photography tips to help you make the most of this season.

-That said, it’s a good idea to be able to cover focal lengths from wide angle to moderate telephoto.
-For most of my work I preger lenses in the moderately wide range, around 24mm or so.
+That said, it’s a good idea to be able to cover focal lengths from wide-angle to moderate telephoto.
+For most of my work I prefer lenses in the moderately wide range, around 24mm or so.
 But I’ve used 14mm and even 500mm lenses to create landscape shots during the spring.

-Really though, if you’ve got a wide angle zoom and a mid-range telephoto, you’ll be set.
+Really though, if you have a wide-angle zoom and a mid-range telephoto, you’ll be set.

-Here in Alaska, we refer to the early days of spring as “breakup”.
-The term refers to the way the ice on the rivers begins to crack, and melt.
-Eventually (and sometimes catastrophically) it breaks up into chunks and floats away down the river.
+Here in Alaska, we refer to the early days of spring as “breakup.”
+The term refers to the way the ice on the rivers begins to crack and melt.
+Eventually (and sometimes catastrophically), it breaks into chunks and floats down the river.

 Rivers aside, this is not a colorful time of year.
 As I sorted through my Lightroom catalog looking for images to accompany this article, I found I had very few shots from the early days of spring.
 Because, frankly, it tends to be brown.

 However, there are stories in that muddy landscape, full of newly melted snow.
-Of the few images I found, I was surprised to see some old favourites in there.
-These were images made in creative moments, when I was playing with textures, details and blurs.
+Of the few images I found, I was surprised to see some old favorites in there.
+These were images made in creative moments when I was playing with textures, details, and blurs.

 Experiment with your camera settings.
 Try for a long shutter speed that will allow you to blur an image by moving your camera.
-1/4 or 1/2 second is often about right for purposeful blurs.
+A shutter speed of 1/4 or 1/2 s is often about right for purposeful blurs.

 Early spring is also a time of drama as spring storms roll through the landscape.
 When the meadows and forests are still brown, you can often look to the skies to find drama.

-Here in Alaska, spring comes late, and happens fast.
-One day, it seems the world is still half covered in snow, and the next, wildflowers are appearing from the ground in a wild burst of color.
+Here in Alaska, spring comes late and happens fast.
+One day, it seems the world is still half covered in snow, and the next, wildflowers appear from the ground in a wild burst of color.

-Spring is also a finicky season that comes on strong with warmth and sun, only to be followed by a late snow-storm that covers all that new life in a layer of half-frozen slush.
+Spring is also a finicky season that comes on strong with warmth and sun, followed by a late snowstorm covering all that new life in a layer of half-frozen slush.

 This constant change is a blessing and a curse when it comes to photography.
 Some of my best spring landscape images have been made during the crazy weather of the season.

-I was once guiding a wilderness photography workshop in far northern Alaska in early June (that’s spring in the arctic), and my group and I were hit by a late season snowstorm.
+I once guided a wilderness photography workshop in far northern Alaska in early June (that’s spring in the Arctic), and my group and I were hit by a late-season snowstorm.

-I quickly grabbed my camera and headed out to make images of the spring wildflowers juxtaposed in their blanket of snow.
+I quickly grabbed my camera and headed out to take images of the spring wildflowers juxtaposed in their blanket of snow.

-Even when the weather hasn’t gone bonkers, mid-spring is still a great time to make images.
-New growth is starting on the plants, and flowers are emerging from the previously brown and muddy ground.
+Even when the weather hasn’t taken a turn, mid-spring is still a great time to make images.
+New growth starts on the plants, and flowers emerge from the previously brown and muddy ground.

-Use those new, colourful elements as the subject of your photographs, then place them into context.
+Use those new, colorful elements as the subject of your photographs, then place them into context.

 Step Forward, Step Back

-On my landscape photography workshops, I have my students do an exercise I call “Step Forward, Step Back”.
-In short, you find a detail in the landscape, a flower, a new leaf, a river stone, etc, and photograph it close up.
+In my landscape photography workshops, I have my students do an exercise I call “step forward, step back.”
+In short, you find a detail in the landscape—a flower, a new leaf, a stone, etc., and photograph it close up.